Spend Analysis 101:

 Poor quality data/ dirty data

 The most common reason why most spend analysis projects fail is because of the poor quality of data.
 There are times that suppliers have better data than the systems the organizations can provide.
 Many organizations spend 80% of their time cleaning up data.
-Common examples of dirty and inconsistent data include basic hygiene issues like misspellings and empty data fields which can interfere analysis.
-The detailed information needed for effective spend data classification and analysis is often found in unstructured data within ERP and other business systems.
+Common examples of dirty and inconsistent data include basic hygiene issues like empty data fields and wrong spellings which can interfere analysis.
+An effective spend data classification and analysis requires detailed information but often has unstructured data within different business systems.
 The information is often rife with errors and discrepancy in different departments or missing critical data fields, such as supplier name, product attributes, or account codes.
 Part/item descriptions for the same category might vary significantly, words will be abbreviated, supplier names misspelled.

 Complex and labour-intensive cleansing and classification process